Certificate in counselling skills

 What level is the course and do I need any particular skills?

-To be eligible for the course, you need to have completed a minimum of 30 hours introductory counselling skills training, within the last 3 years.
+To be eligible for the course, you need to have completed a minimum of 30 hours in person introductory counselling skills training, within the last 3 years.

 You will need to be able to listen and respond to others and express yourself fluently in English.